 6 – Configure wp-config.php

-Next, configure your wp-config.php file.
+Next, configure your wp-config.php file to complete the installation.
 Replace the examples below with the information for your website, including the URL for your new WordPress install, the Title of the site, and your admin user.

 wp core install --url=yourwebsite.com --title="Your Blog Title" --admin_name=wordpress_admin --admin_password=4Long&Strong1 --admin_email=you@example.com